ConorGagliardi/conorgagliardi.com/_projects/UASSwarmproject.md

   -   YOLOv8 has much lower latency for real-time applications than YOLO-NAS, another state of the art model
 - Implemented new 3D model that is easier to be recognized by Drone Detection Model
 - Implemented tracking based on detected drone in Microsoft Airsim.
 Uses [BoT-SORT](https://github.com/NirAharon/BoT-SORT)<br>
+- Physical Implementation of YOLO model with formation change demonstrated successfully

 **Currently working on:**
-- Refining formation change for physical demo
-- Training a CNN / using a pre-trained YOLO network for drone recognition to replace the green ball with
+- Line Follower system for Leader Drone
 - Rotation Tracking
 - Collision avoidance
 - Autonomous Collision maneuvering using formation changes